mazzalab/pyntacle/README.md

-combination), and you need to set it up by running either the [Anaconda installer](https://www.anaconda.com/download/) or the [Miniconda installer](https://conda.io/miniconda.html) , choosing the ++Python 3.6++ version.
+combination), and you need to set it up by running either the [Anaconda installer](https://www.anaconda.com/download/) or the [Miniconda installer](https://conda.io/miniconda.html) , choosing the ++Python 3.X++ version.

-The next step is to create a new conda environment (if you are familiar with virtual environments, these are analogous to a virtualenv but they also allow you to specify precisely which Python version to install).
+The next step is to create a new Conda environment (if you are familiar with virtual environments, these are analogous to a virtualenv but they also allow you to specify precisely which Python version to install).